nodejs/node/doc/api/fs.md

 callback is invoked.
 Calling `watcher.unref()` multiple times will have no effect.

-`watcher.unref()` is not available on Linux.
+`watcher.unref()` is only supported on macOS and Windows.
 An `ERR_FEATURE_UNAVAILABLE_ON_PLATFORM` exception will be thrown when the function is used on a platform that does not support it.

 ### Class: `fs.StatWatcher`